Sustainability made simple

 Foto: CC0 / Pixabay / ybernardi

-The UN's sustainable development goals are a universal call to action to end poverty and social inequality while tackling climate change.
-We'll tell you what sustainable development is, and how it can be achieved in the US.
+The UN’s sustainable development goals are a universal call to action to end poverty and social inequality while tackling climate change.
+Learn what sustainable development is and how it can be achieved.

 What Is Sustainable Development?

-Sustainable development is an approach to development that looks to balance different needs against an awareness of the environmental, social and economic limitations we face as a society.
+Sustainable development is an approach to development that balances different needs against an awareness of the environmental, social and economic limitations we face as a society.

 Examples of sustainable development include: